 Call now to be connected with one of our compassionate treatment specialists.(844) 951-1939

-Types Of Autism Spectrum Disorders (ASD)
+Types Of Autism Spectrum Disorders (ASD) and Research Surrounding It

 At one time, doctors labeled various types of autism spectrum disorders as separate conditions, but now doctors recognize that they all fall under the same spectrum.
 Each of these terms refers to a type of ASD.